groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/migration-notes.md

 keywords:
 productName: GroupDocs.Conversion for Java
 hideChildren: False
+toc: True
 ---
-### Why To Migrate?
+## Why To Migrate?

 Here are the key reasons to use the new updated API provided by GroupDocs.Conversion for Java since version 20.2:

 * [**Converter**](https://apireference.groupdocs.com/conversion/java/com.groupdocs.conversion/Converter) class introduced as a **single entry point** to manage the document conversion process to any supported file format (instead of **ConversionHander** class from previous versions).
 * The overall **conversion speed improved** dramatically by saving each page as soon as it was converted, not when all pages list were converted.
 * Product architecture was redesigned from scratch in order to **decreased memory usage** (from 10% to 400% approx. depending on document type).
 * Document **convert options simplified** for easy control over document conversion and saving processes.

-### How To Migrate?
+## How To Migrate?

 Here is a brief comparison of how to convert document into PDF format using old and new API.